yipufe/GraphQL-API-Node-Server/README.md

 ```

 #### Update Bundle
-This will update a Bundle price were the Bundle id and price and provided
+This will update a Bundle price where the Bundle id and price and provided

 ```graphql
 mutation updateBundle {